SashimiSaketoro/blt-burn/docs/API_REFERENCE.md

 ### Overview

 The pre-tokenization system segments raw data into semantically meaningful byte chunks **before** entropy analysis.
 This provides deterministic structure that helps with sphere organization.
+The framework prioritizes pure-Rust implementations to avoid system dependencies.

 ### Core Trait